-Ophthalmology is the branch of medicine that deals with the diagnosis, treatment and prevention of eye and vision-related diseases.
+Ophthalmology is the branch of medicine that deals with the diagnosis, treatment, and prevention of eye and vision-related diseases.
 This is basically known as the science of eyes.
 The term ophthalmology has been derived from the Greek words ‘ophthalmos’ which means eye and ‘logos’ which means word.
 The certified doctor in this field of study is known as ophthalmologists.
 They involved in anatomy diagnosis and treating eye disease, which also includes performing micro eye surgeries.
-Sub-specialities in Ophthalmology include cataract and refractive surgery, uveitis and ocular immunology, ophthalmic plastic surgery, ophthalmic pathology, and neuro-ophthalmology.
-The Course of Ophthalmology trains the students with the entire spectrum of eye care, such as prescription of glasses and contact lenses, medical treatment and complex microsurgery.
-People usually get confused between Optician, Optometrist and Ophthalmologist.
+Sub-specialties in Ophthalmology include cataract and refractive surgery, uveitis and ocular immunology, ophthalmic plastic surgery, ophthalmic pathology, and neuro-ophthalmology.
+The Course of Ophthalmology trains the students with the entire spectrum of eye care, such as prescription of glasses and contact lenses, medical treatment, and complex microsurgery.
+People usually get confused between Optician, Optometrist, and Ophthalmologist.
 These are different specializations and the difference between them are as follows-

 - What an eye examination consists of.

 - The potential causes of the symptoms or disorder.

 - Which ocular symptoms and eye disorders are safe to self-treat and those which should be seen by an eye doctor.